TrevorNgu/V1M-Maker/README.md

 # V1M-Maker
 Using Quadrature Disambiguation Edge Detection to convert PGM/PPM files into V1M.
-Coded on a linux environment.
+Coded on a linux environment, so windows most likely won't work.
+The V1M file will be used to research whether Tensorflow will recognize the compressed image as its uncompressed counterpart.

+Current state is that only PGM files can be converted into V1M format.
+Support for PGM will be added later.

 # Requirements
 - Cmake